GalleonDAO/discord-bots/README.md

 ## Developer quick start 👩‍💻

+`npm run dev:dbl` will launch the bot locally, with hot reloading included.
-`npm run dev` will launch the bot locally, with hot reloading included.
+`npm run dev:ethmaxy` will launch the bot locally, with hot reloading included.

 ### Configuration 🔧